Hesam-Eskandari/MNIST-DeepNeuralNets/README.md

 </ul>

 <h2> Python Libraries </h2>
-<p>We tried to implemet Neural Network functions and not to use libraries functions such as TensorFlow in this project.
-Because TensorFlow would make it simle without fully understading the mathematical level.
+<p>I tried to implemet Neural Network functions and not to use libraries functions such as TensorFlow in this project.
+Because TensorFlow would make it simple without fully understading the mathematical level.
 We used hte following libraries:</p>
 <ul>
   <li>numpy as np: for matrix computations</li>
   <li>gzip: to open database files</li>